Kyoshiin/AaDDa/README.md

 # aadda

-An instant text messaging app
+An instant text messaging app built with Flutter SDK and Firebase